ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 As you can see, there is something new here. `*http:Conflict` is the Ballerina way of saying one type is a subtype another.
 In this case `ConflictingIsoCodeError` is a subtype of `*http:Conflict`.Ballerina has defined a set of types for each HTTP status code.
 This allows users to write services in a type oriented way which is, in turn, helpful when it comes to tooling and generating OpenAPI specifications for HTTP services.
 Returning this record results in HTTP 409 response with JSON payload.

-The body of the response is of type `ErrorMsg` which simply has a string field named `errmsg`.
-Based on the need users can have any data type for their response body.
+The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
+Users can have any data type for their response body based on the need.

 ## Write a Resource to Get Filtered COVID-19 Data by ISO Code